 Independent channels continue to gain market share from captive channels.
 We believe that we are not just a beneficiary of this secular shift, but an active catalyst in the movement to independence.
 There is an increased shift towards advisors seeking complete independence by forming an RIA firm and registering directly with the SEC or state securities regulators.
-This shift has led to significant growth in the number of advisors associated with Hybrid RIAs.
+This shift has led to significant growth in the number of advisors associated with Hybrid RIAs and independent RIA firms.